SAT or ACT – Which should you prefer?

 While the scores of ACT are decided on the basis of the correct answers and there is no negative marking for a wrong answer, in SAT, marks are deducted for negative answers.

-SAT ACT: Which one should you prefer?
+SAT or ACT - Which one should you prefer?

 For those aspirants, who are trying to obtain admission in colleges after attending high school, whether to take the SAT or ACT remains the most critical question in their minds.
 One can however consider the possibilities of several tests for the preparation of SAT ACT that are published by College Board and this is significant for not only obtaining admission in colleges but also to get scholarships for pursuing studies.
-It is to be noted that the SAT ACT examinations are designed in a different manner and determine separate attributes of a candidate.
+It is to be noted that both the examinations are designed in a different manner and determine separate attributes of a candidate.
 The examinations should therefore be taken on the basis of personal abilities and limitations.
 Due to this twin dilemma, of whether one should take SAT or ACT, some candidates are now considering sitting for both the examinations in order to determine which test is a better option for their studies and career.

 Broadly speaking, the SAT includes three categories and the ACT contains four categories along with an optional writing test.
 If a candidate possesses good skills in mathematics, ACT will certainly come out as a better option because the examinations consist of questions on algebra and trigonometry.
 On the other hand, SAT would be a better option for those with strong sense of grammar and English vocabulary; also, if you are not so good in the interpretation of scientific data, SAT should be preferred without second thoughts.
 As we have already discussed, SAT also contains an additional section, wherein the students are supposed to write an essay compulsorily although in ACT, this section is not mandatory and its required only by some colleges.